rdentato/skp/README.md

   skprule_(rule);
 ```

-There also three ast modifiers:
+There also the following ast modifiers:
 ```
-  astswap;     swap last two nodes in a branch astlift;     eliminate the parent node if it has a single child. astinfo(n);  add an INFO node with the specified value.
+  astswap;     swap last two nodes in a branch astlift;     replace a node with its only child (if it has a single child). astinfo(n);  add an INFO node with the specified value. astnoleaf;   remove previous node if it's a leaf.
 ```

 ### AST traversing